High Performance Challenge Cup

-High Performance Challenge Cups will be 3-day events hosted with the intention of bringing in the top Senior National Team prospects together to train, compete and learn about Ringette Canada’s HP programs and philosophies.
+High Performance Challenge Cups are three-day events hosted with the intention of bringing in the top Senior National Team prospects together to train, compete and learn about Ringette Canada’s HP programs and philosophies.

 Ringette Canada’s HP Challenge Cups shall provide our High Performance athlete pool with: